 - Students applying for a place in First Year

-- Students from outside of Gaelcholáiste Luimnigh applying for a place in any other year-group. i.e. students applying to transfer from another second-level school
+- Students from outside of Gaelcholáiste Luimnigh applying for a place in any other year-group. i.e. students applying to transfer from another second-level college

-- Students applying to repeat any year of any programme within the school, including repeating the Leaving Certificate programme
+- Students applying to repeat any year of any programme within the college, including repeating the Leaving Certificate programme

 - Students from outside or within Gaelcholáiste Luimnigh applying for a place on any programme within Gaelcholáiste Luimnigh (e.g. Leaving Certificate, Transition Year, etc.)